carloertola/image-processing-api/README.md

 # Image Processing API
-This image processing API/library allows you to resize full-size images into your preferred dimensions
+This image processing API/library allows you to resize full-size images into your preferred dimensions.

-It is a project developed as a culmination of the first 4 lessons of the Udacity Full Stack Javascript Developer course:
+It is a project developed as a culmination of the first 4 lessons of the Udacity Full Stack Javascript Developer course.

-Lesson 1: Getting Started with Node.js

-- Get up and running with Node.js concepts
-- How Node.js can be extended
-- Work with Node Package Manager (NPM)

-Lesson 2: Developing with Typescript

-- Typescript fundamentals
+## Dependencies Used
+Express, Jasmine, Jasmine-Spec-Reporter, Pug, Sharp, Supertest

-- How to write Typescript
+## How to Use
-- Working with Typescript in professional environments

-Lesson 3: Unit Testing with Jasmine

-- Unit testing and test-driven development (TDD)
-- Configuring Jasmine
-- Writing and running tests

-Lesson 4: Building a Server

-- Working with Express
-- Adding Middleware
-- Using the File System Module
+Once you've installed all your project dependencies, configured them, and started your server:
+Go to <code>localhost:3000/</code> on your browser where you shall find the instructions on how to use this app

+## Scripts
+To transpile Typescript files: <code>npm run build</code></br>
+To run prettier: <code>npm run prettier</code></br>
+To run eslint: <code>npm run lint</code></br>
+To start server: <code>npm run start</code></br>
+To run build and run tests: <code>npm run test</code>

+### Contact
+If you have any questions or would like to suggest improvements: info@carloertola.com